-When it comes to divorce, people tend to have a lot of questions—and rightfully so, as it is an extremely important decision that most people do not take lightly.
-While the emotional aspects of divorce can be difficult to handle, it is important not to lose track of the financial components often involved in the divorce process.
+When it comes to divorce, people tend to have many questions—and rightfully so.
+Divorce is a critical decision that should not be taken lightly.
+While the emotional aspects of divorce can be challenging, it is essential not to lose track of the financial components often involved.

 One important consideration for couples with children is child support.
 A child support arrangement is a crucial component of meeting a child’s needs.
 It can also significantly impact a family’s finances, both for the parent receiving payments and the parent obligated to make such payments.

 Understanding how child support orders might affect you during and after your divorce is an essential first step in preparing for the challenges inherent in a divorce.
 A Will County child support lawyer at Reidy Law Office could help you understand the importance of child support and your rights in the divorce process.
 Our attorneys are experienced in family law cases and can help guide you through your child support situation and advocate on your behalf during child support proceedings.

 One of the first steps towards understanding how child support payments may affect you financially is estimating your potential child support payment obligations.
 Illinois’ new child support law—enacted in 2017—makes child support obligations dependent on the combined net income of both parents.
 This is known as an income-sharing approach.

 In accordance with the income-sharing child support guidelines, courts will look at both parents’ combined net income—or income after taxes—in determining support.
 Illinois law defines net income and lists several potential deductions besides tax obligations, including other mandated child support amounts that an individual may be making.